Population and Community Development Association: Unwanted pregnancies

-In Thailand, abortion is illegal with severe offense and punishment if convicted.
-Only in extremely rare cases are women permitted to have an abortion with no offense.
+Until February 2021, abortion was illegal with severe offense and punishment if convicted.
+Only in extremely rare cases were women permitted to have an abortion with no offense.
 Consequently, there were no professional clinics available to provide safe services for unwanted pregnancies for Thai women.
 A study published by the Population Council of New York released the following statistic: in 1978, 310,000 induced abortions occurred in Thailand at a rate of 37 abortions for every 1,000 women between the ages of 15 and 44.
 This statistic could be attributed to Thai women's restricted access to contraceptives, resources/services, and basic information regarding family planning.
 Due to the legal consequences, women turned to doctors operating illegally and "back alley" operations to terminate unwanted pregnancies.
 Many women who sought out these means of abortion died directly from the procedure or later from contracted complications and infections.

 Mechai and the PDA acknowledged the growing need for safe services and information in regards to unwanted pregnancies.
 However, the PDA faced two major dilemmas in providing such resources – financing such an initiative and operating within the law.
 The solution was a loan of one million baht from International Pregnancy Advisory Service (IPAS) endorsing a separate legal entity, a comprehensive clinic, from the PDA.

 The clinic provides safe services to terminate pregnancies and is operated by professional staff.
 The PDA is able to organize this clinic under a protective policy, which permits such services within legal safety boundaries.
 Couples are counseled and thoroughly informed of family planning practices.
 Contraceptives are advised and supplied.
 This clinic enables choice for women – no abortive procedures may be done without complete consent from the woman.

 Thai women were previously unable to obtain safe termination services mostly due to financial restrictions.
 The PDA recognizes this constraint and actively works to make the clinic accessible for everyone that requires its services.
 Charges for abortion procedures are minimal or negotiable depending on the recipient and her specific circumstances.
 The medical professional staff offers their time and services at a reasonable hourly rate rather than by procedure.
 For women whom cannot afford the procedure not access to the clinic, the PDA offers to cover both their services and transportation fees to and from the clinic.
 The clinic does not profit monetarily from its services and clientele.
 Any additional revenue generated is either put towards repaying the IPAS loan or investing into the clinic itself.
 The PDA is committed to making termination procedures, counseling, information, and contraceptives widely accessible and affordable for everyone, especially women.

 In 1982, a second clinic was opened in Chiang Rai.
 This was the first operation of its kind to be located in Thailand's rural provinces.
 In 1985, Bangkok opened two clinics, but these were eventually shut down in 1987.
 In 1989, two more clinics were established, one in Chiang Mai and the other in Nakhon Ratchasima.
 The most recent clinic was created in Phitsanuloke in 2002.